JoelCrosby/joel-crosby/content/blog/trying-out-linux-again.md

 While the gnome desktop in Ubuntu looks good out of the box.
 There comes a time when you want to customize it a bit.
 Unfortunately the gnome desktop environment isn't very customizable by default, however we can get around this by installing the gnome tweaks program.

 Gnome tweaks allows you to change the GTK theme, the default fonts, icons, shell theme and much more.
+It also allows you to manage gnome extensions.